aegidoros/kafka-connect-jdbc-source-connector/README.md

 - Other important variables to be configured are the converters that will be used for the key and the value of each topic message:

 	- CONNECT_KEY_CONVERTER: "org.apache.kafka.connect.storage.StringConverter"
 	- CONNECT_VALUE_CONVERTER: "io.confluent.connect.json.JsonSchemaConverter"

-- We also have to set the plugin path where will be allocated the connectors:
+- We must also establish the plugins path where the connectors will be allocated:
 	- CONNECT_PLUGIN_PATH: /usr/share/java,/etc/kafka-connect/jars

 	We will define a volume to load our jdbc driver.
 We can download the driver from https://www.confluent.io/hub/confluentinc/kafka-connect-jdbc, this will take you to a website where you can click on the download and you will get a zip file,  just have to unzip the file in the path of your local plugin folder.